darkinaz/3-mergaite/README.md

 _29 group website project_

 This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
+Pull request are welcome.
 Thank you for your cooperation!

 Site published at https://github.com/darkinaz/3-mergaite